AhmadZeina/Post-System-androidApp-/README.md

 ## Overview

 This project is an Android application developed using Android Studio Jellyfish 2023 and Java.
-It allows users to create ,svae ,edit and delete posts.
+It allows users to create ,save ,edit and delete posts.

 ## Features
 - create your own posts .